Standards of Satisfactory Academic Progress

 CGPA Requirements

-Students at the graduate level must meet a minimum CGPA requirement of 3.0 throughout their enrollment to be considered making satisfactory academic progress.
-CGPA will be reviewed at the end of each term after grades have been posted to determine if the student's CGPA complies.
+• Graduate Students: Must maintain a minimum CGPA of 3.0 throughout their enrollment.
+CGPA is reviewed at the end of each academic term, after grades have been posted, to ensure compliance.

 Computation of Cumulative Grade Point Average